mesfincode/Appoint/notes.md

 - firebase for realtime functinoality
 - stream for live chat and video meetings

-- search users using (name ,email or companyName)
++ search users using (name ,email or companyName)
+- add self appointment
 - infinite scorll fetching data
+- profile picture upload and wallpaper
 - ui
+- send email when appointment is created
+- create user alert with email when the appointment date is near or close
 - improve cards and coloring
 - toastify
 - spelling